Ama Dablam Base Camp TrekAma Dablam Base Camp Trek

 Proper packing is crucial for a comfortable and safe Ama Dablam Base Camp Trek.
 Packing wisely is critical.
 Layered clothing is a must: temperatures swing from hot sun to icy wind.
 Our packing list recommends:

-• Backpack: A good daypack ~35L capacity with waist strap is ideal.
-It should carry 2–3 liters of water, waterproofs, snacks, a camera, and extra layers.
+• Backpack: A good daypack 35L capacity with a waist strap is ideal.

 • Footwear: Sturdy, broken-in hiking boots (ankle-high) plus 2–3 pairs of wicking socks.
 Trekking poles are highly recommended (for stability and to ease knee impact).